HOME REMOVAL BLOG

 There are a few situations when moving home by yourself may be a good idea:

+Self-explanatory.
 This situation does not require any comment or to be examined.
 Good Luck with everything.
 You will manage.

 PROS.
 If you are moving out from a furnished studio or one-bedroom flat and there is nothing particularly heavy and clunky.
 Just a small amount of boxes, bags, and few plants perhaps.
 It may work well for you.
 This may be even fun.

 CONS.
 The small move won’t cost you a lot if you use Man and a Van service and is convenient.
-Consider the time required to rent the van from a rental company (you need to get there somehow – by bus, cab or Uber perhaps), do your move, drive the van back through traffic (don’t forget to refuel) and finally get back home.
+Consider the time required to rent the van from a rental company (you need to get there somehow – by bus, cab, or Uber perhaps), do your move, drive the van back through traffic (don’t forget to refuel) and finally get back home.
 It may take most of the day.
 Also, cost-wise it may not be so obvious choice (check small prints on Van Rental Agreement).

 CONS.
 You would need to load and unload the van on your own.
 Returning the van to a different location (office) is not always possible.
-However, if your Van Rental Company agrees on that, they will charge you extra.
+However, if your Van Rental Company agrees to that, they will charge you extra.

 PROS.
 Well, it may be a good reason.
 Quite often it works well.
 You may save some money and be very satisfied with the work done if everything goes as planned.
 Also, the prospect of spending a day with your Friends and Family may be interesting.

 CONS.
 Moving any home is rather a laborious task.
 It often requires heavy lifting.
 If you are moving furniture or appliances you would gladly use some extra equipment like trolleys, tools, removal blankets, for example.
 Unfortunately, a rental van is not equipped with those, so you would need to organize them somehow or deal without them.
 Another very important factor is the fact that you won’t be really in charge of the whole situation.
 It is awkward to demand anything from people that agreed to help you without any gratification.
 You may expect more than a few coffee breaks, etc. It will make the whole move much longer, for sure.
 When the van is finally loaded, you still need to drive to the destination and unload it.
 What about insurance in case that something got broken?
-Who would cover the costs?.
+Who would cover the costs?

 Moving your home with a hired van may be a very good option, indeed.
 As long as everything goes accordingly to the plan you can save some money, as a result.
 If you know how to handle a large van and you also prepared for hard work just, go ahead.
 However, if saving money is namely the only factor, please calculate everything very carefully.
 What seems to be very obvious at first, doesn’t look that shiny if you consider everything.
-In the end, you may be better off just by using Removal Firm to cope with your move.
+In the end, you may be better off just by using a Removal Firm to cope with your move.
 Apart from that good Removal Firm is insured, they know how to handle things and … you will be the BOSS through the whole moving time.
 Also struggling with all “Rental Van thing” won’t be necessary.